Troubleshoot IAM policies - AWS Identity and Access Management

 Missing policy summary

 The IAM console includes policy summary tables that describe the access level, resources, and conditions that are allowed or denied for each service in a policy.
 Policies are summarized in three tables: the policy summary, the service summary, and the action summary.
 The policy summary table includes a list of services and summaries of the permissions that are defined by the chosen policy.
 You can view the policy summary for any policies that are attached to an entity on the Policy details page for that policy.
 You can view the policy summary for managed policies on the Policies page.
-If AWS is unable to render a summary for a policy, then you see the JSON policy document instead of the summary, and receive the following error:
+If AWS is unable to render a summary for a policy, you will see the JSON policy document and the following error:

 A summary for this policy cannot be generated.
 You can still view or edit the JSON policy document.